llwyd/llwyd.github.io/_posts/2023-03-25-alsa-playback-1.markdown

 As you can see in the snippet above I used the final device listed, which is the 3.5mm audio jack out of my computer.

-Once the pcm handle is initialised the device needs to be configured with the parameters you intend to use for writing audio samples.
+Once the PCM handle is initialised the device needs to be configured with the parameters you intend to use for writing audio samples.
 The ALSA library provides functions for setting everything individually, but for this example I've used the "simple" interface using the following function:

 {% highlight c %}
 snd_pcm_set_params( handle,